Herbs, Plants, and Healing Properties

 At Legends’ General Store

-Hibiscus – A genus of flowering plants in the Mallow family, this showy plant, which grows all over the world, has long been used in traditional herbal medicines dating back to Roman times.
-There are more than 250 species of herbs, shrubs, and trees of the Mallow or Malvaceae family; but, the most commonly used for medicinal purposes are Hibiscus Sabdariffa, commonly known as the Roselle; Hibiscus Rosa-Sinensis, also called China Rose and Common Hibiscus; and Hibiscus Syriacus, known as the Rose of Sharon.
-Utilizing all parts of the plant, Roselle has been used for fever, high blood pressure, and cough; Common Hibiscus used mainly for respiratory problems but is also for skin disorders.
+Hibiscus – A genus of flowering plants in the Mallow family, this showy plant, which grows worldwide, has long been used in traditional herbal medicines dating back to Roman times.
+There are more than 250 species of herbs, shrubs, and trees of the Mallow or Malvaceae family, but the most commonly used for medicinal purposes are Hibiscus Sabdariffa, commonly known as the Roselle; Hibiscus Rosa-Sinensis, also called China Rose and Common Hibiscus; and Hibiscus Syriacus, known as the Rose of Sharon.
+Utilizing all parts of the plant, Roselle has been used for fever, high blood pressure, and cough; Common Hibiscus is used mainly for respiratory problems but is also for skin disorders.
 Used externally as an emollient and internally for gastrointestinal disorders.
-Other uses over the years have included treatment for constipation, skin conditions, hemorrhoids, menstrual cramps, wounds, tuberculosis, PMS, stomach problems, headache, as well as easing labor pains and lowering blood pressure.
+Other uses over the years have included treatment for constipation, skin conditions, hemorrhoids, menstrual cramps, wounds, tuberculosis, PMS, stomach problems, headaches, easing labor pains, and lowering blood pressure.

 Honeysuckle – Formally called Lonicera, there are hundreds of species of honeysuckle, which have been used in traditional herbal remedies for thousands of years.
 The fruit, juice of the plant, stems, flowers, and leaves have been used to treat bee stings, asthma, rheumatoid arthritis, mumps, hepatitis, or upper respiratory tract infections, such as pneumonia, skin infections, tumors, dysenterycolds, sores, viruses, headache, sore throat, fever, and blood pressure.
 It has also been found to have antibacterial, anti-toxin, anti-inflammatory, anti-spasmodic, and purifying properties.

-Hops – Native throughout Europe and Asia, the female flower clusters, commonly called seed cones or strobiles, has long been known as the flavoring and stability agent in beer.
-However, they were also used in traditional herbal medicine for a variety of conditions.
-Because of its bitter ingredients, it has long been used as a digestive aid, as well as relieving tension, and as a sleep aid.
-Sometimes used alone, but, most often utilized with other herbs, they were also used to treat anxiety, restlessness, to soothe muscles.
+Hops – Native throughout Europe and Asia, the female flower clusters, called seed cones or strobiles, have long been known as beer’s flavoring and stability agent.
+However, they were also used in traditional herbal medicine for various conditions.
+Because of its bitter ingredients have long been used as a digestive aid, relieving tension, and as a sleep aid.
+Sometimes used alone, but most often utilized with other herbs, they were also used to treat anxiety and restlessness and to soothe muscles.
 In popular folk medicine, a sachet filled with hops was often used inside a pillow, where the aromatic properties of the herb would help a person fall asleep.
 In Native American remedies, the Mohegan tribe were known to have prepared a sedative medicine that was applied to a toothache; the Dakota people used tea to relieve pains of the digestive organs, and the Menominee tribe regarded a related species of hops as a general panacea.

-Horehound – Technically called Marrubium Vulgare, this plant of the Mint family is a native to Europe but is now naturalized throughout North and South America.
-Having several common names, including Bull’s blood, Eye of the Star, Houndsbane, Devil’s Eye, Hog Bean, Poison Tobacco, and others, it has long been used to treat digestive disorders, as well as a number of other ailments.
-Horehound has medicinally substantiated value as a cough suppressant and expectorant and is still used in making cough drops and cough syrups.
+Horehound – Technically called Marrubium Vulgare, this plant of the Mint family is native to Europe but is now naturalized throughout North and South America.
+Its several common names, including Bull’s Blood, Eye of the Star, Houndsbane, Devil’s Eye, Hog Bean, Poison Tobacco, and others, have long been used to treat digestive disorders and other ailments.
+Horehound has medicinally substantiated value as a cough suppressant and expectorant and is still used to make cough drops and syrups.
 Other uses include treatment of constipation, gastric problems, indigestionflatulence, painful menstruationbronchitisasthma coughcolds, nausea, tuberculosiswhooping cough, and as a sedative and appetite stimulant.
-Externally, it has been used as a cleansing agent for wounds and to treat skin disorders, sores, abrasions.
+Externally, it has been used as a wound-cleansing agent to treat skin disorders, sores, and abrasions.
 People with gastritis or peptic ulcer disorders should use it cautiously.
 Children have been poisoned by eating the seeds.

 Horse Gentian – See Feverwort

 Horsemint – Officially known as Mentha Longifolia, this is a species of the Mint family native to Europe and Asia; it has long been valued for its antiseptic properties and effect on digestion.
 Leaves and flowering stems have also been used in teas and tonics to treat feverheadacheinflammation, chillscolicmenstrual disorders, flatulencecongestioncough, colds, and urinary tract infections.
 It has also been used as a stimulant and to induce labor.
 Externally, it was used on swelling, sores, and minor wounds.
 Leaves and stems were often added to boiling water, and the vapors were inhaled to relieve nasal and bronchial congestion.
 In Native American Medicine, the Catawba tribe crushed and steeped fresh horsemint leaves in cold water and drank the infusion to allay back pain.
 Other tribes used horsemint for feverinflammation, and chills.
-It should not be used by pregnant women.
+Pregnant women should not use it.

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration, and we make no medical claims nor intend to diagnose, treat, or heal medical conditions.
 Women who are pregnant or nursing or persons with known medical conditions should consult their physician before taking any herbal products.